adipro/starter-academic/content/publication/kurniawan-2014-iwwwfb/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Proc.
-29th Int.
-Workshop on Water Waves and Floating Bodies, Osaka, Japan*'
+publication: '*Proceedings of the 29th International Workshop on Water Waves and Floating Bodies, Osaka, Japan*'
 ---